DidacticServicesLTD/NanoMes-Gui/README.md

 UDP

-## Copyright © 2021 Calum Knott
+## Copyright © 2021 DSL

-You May Not : Use, Reproduce, Read, Compile or otherwise interact this code without permission from Calum Knott
+You May Not : Use, Reproduce, Read, Compile or otherwise interact this code without permission from Didactic Services LTD